In the Florentine Pharmacy or: How to find a great citrus cruelty-free scent

 But now… Let’s look at some scents!

-My recommendation will be heavily citrus-biased with a second place going to francinscense and incense-type smells which I love.
+My recommendation will be heavily citrus-biased with a second place going to frankinscense and incense-type smells which I love.
 This list has no particular ranking but comes rathre in the order I tried the scents.
 ONe day I will sort them alphabetically!

 Santa Maria Novella

 No less classy and to which Tauer is a mere start-up, is Santa Maria Novella, or, in its full glory, Officina Profumo Farmaceutica di Santa Maria Novella.
 They’ve been going since 1612, and know a thing or two about scent, as well as all sorts of healing liqueurs and potions, though body care and scents are their best sellers nowadays.